swaptacular/swpt_stomp/swpt-certificates.rst

 Server certificates
 ===================

-Server certificates are used to authenticate Swaptacular nodes' servers before their peer nodes' servers.
+Server certificates are used by Swaptacular nodes' servers to prove their identity before peer nodes' servers.
 Server certificates MUST be signed with the private key used for signing the node's root certificate.
 Swaptacular nodes may issue as many server certificates as they want, but the subject of each server certificate MUST be exactly the same as the subject of the